Pierre Gramegna was born on 22 April 1958 in Esch-sur-Alzette.

 Education and qualifications

-Following his secondary school studies in Esch-sur-Alzette (classical mathematics section) Pierre Gramegna pursued studies in law and economics at the Université Panthéon-Assas (Paris II), where he was awarded a master’s degree in civil law in 1981 and a degree in economic sciences in 1982.
+Following his secondary school studies in Esch-sur-Alzette (classical mathematics section) Pierre Gramegna pursued studies in law and economics at the Université Panthéon-Assas (Paris II), where he was awarded a master's degree in civil law in 1981 and a degree in economic sciences in 1982.
 He completed his post-university education with a DEA (postgraduate diploma of advanced studies) in European Union law.
-He was awarded the title of doctor honoris causa from the Sacred Heart University of Luxembourg.
+In 2020, he was awarded the title of doctor honoris causa from the ESCP Business School for his leadership in the domains of finance and diplomacy as well as for his commitment to sustainable development in Luxembourg.
+He was also awarded the title of doctor honoris causa from the Sacred Heart University Luxembourg.

 Following the legislative elections of 14 October 2018, Pierre Gramegna was re-appointed Minister of Finance on 5 December 2018 in the coalition government formed by the Democratic Party (DP), the Luxembourg Socialist Workers' Party (LSAP) and the Green Party (déi gréng).